MrDienns/dennisvanderveeke.nl/data/blog/why-were-ditching-bukkit.md

 summary: An introduction into our journey of removing Bukkit entirely
 ---

-Bukkit, bubbed "Bruhkkit" within the team, is a Minecraft server modding API that can be found on practically every Java Minecraft server.
+Bukkit, dubbed "Bruhkkit" within the team, is a Minecraft server modding API that can be found on practically every Java Minecraft server.
 Note that for this blog, we'll also speak of any extension, continuation, or fork of Bukkit such as Spigot and Paper.
 In this blog, I'd like give an introduction into why we're making significant investments to remove Bukkit completely, and what some of the concerns are that we currently run into.